Teaching Accreditation System

 - Have experience of teaching go to young people.

 It is stressed that participation in all aspects of this scheme is entirely voluntary (except as required by UK Legislation).
 There is no requirement or compulsion on anyone to become accredited, and members are free to continue to visit schools (or other youth groups) of their own volition if agreed with the school/youth group itself.
 However, some members may wish to become "accredited" by us as it may ease their way through local bureaucracies.

-The teachers accredited (or part-accredited) under the scheme are shown here.
+The teachers accredited to the general level or accredited to teach young people under the scheme are shown here.